 Although using the word “form” at the beginning of the building block name might be a good convention, it does have a downfall.
 For example, if you used “form-water-rebate” and “form-planning-variance,” Outlook would want you to type at least “form-“ before a unique entry was found.
 Fortunately, you can rename building blocks by right-clicking a building block and choosing either Edit Properties… or Organize and Delete… from the menu.

-Once you have your naming convention down when you need to insert a specific snippet, type the first part of the block name and Outlook should show a hint as a tooltip.
+Once you have your naming convention down, you need to insert a specific snippet, type the first part of the block name, and Outlook should show a hint as a tooltip.
 Your boilerplate text can also include hyperlinks if you need to direct users to a website or network drive.